russeta/docs-tap/getting-started.md

 To create a new application accelerator, complete the following steps:

-1. Click `Create` on the left-hand side of the navigation bar on the Tanzu Application Platform GUI portal to view the list of available accelerators.
+1. Click **CREATE** on the left-hand side of the navigation bar on the Tanzu Application Platform GUI portal to view the list of available accelerators.
-2. Click `CHOOSE` to select the **New Accelerator** tile.
+2. Click **CHOOSE** to select the **New Accelerator** tile.

 3. Complete the **New Project** form with the following information: